 Organic coatings are the principal means of corrosion control for the hulls and topsides of ships and for the splash zones on permanent offshore structures.
-This article describes the surface preparation techniques to determine the performance of organic coating systems.
-It contains a table that lists uses and applicable standards for various surface preparation techniques.
+This article describes surface preparation which is the most important consideration in determining the performance of organic coating systems.
+It contains a table that lists the uses and applicable standards for various surface preparation techniques.
 The article provides information on organic coatings in topside coating systems and reviews the importance of primers in the protection of steel substrates.
-Topcoats for steel, such as alkyds, chlorinated rubber coatings, and epoxies, serve mainly to protect the primer and to add color and appearance.
-The article also describes the property requirements and types of immersion coatings.
+It also explains the property requirements and the common types of immersion coatings.

 R.D.
 Granata, Performance of Organic Coatings, Corrosion: Environments and Industries, Vol 13C, ASM Handbook, Edited By Stephen D. Cramer, Bernard S. Covino, Jr., ASM International, 2006, p 69–72, https://doi.org/10.31399/asm.hb.v13c.a0004108

 AM&P eNews delivers timely industry news, technology updates, fun videos and facts, and much more to materials professionals from around the globe.